 |---|---|---|---|---|---|

-The signal-based advantage is not just more meetings — it is more predictable meetings.
+The signal-based advantage is not just more meetings.
+It is more predictable meetings.
 You control the volume of outreach, the quality of targeting, and the cadence.
-Referrals and content produce results eventually.
-Outbound produces results on a schedule.
+Referrals and content produce results eventually; outbound produces them on a schedule.

 Frequently asked questions about lead generation for IT consultants